ouspg/CompSec/Lab1_Network/README.md

 --|:--:|--
-1|2|Basic SQL injections and Client Side Resource Manipulation 2|3|More complicated SQL injections, basics of Cross-Site Scripting and more Client Side Resource Manipulation 3|4| Network traffic analysis and security experiment 4|5| Network traffic analysis and analysis of the security experiment
+1|2|Basic SQL injections and Client Side Resource Manipulation 2|3|More complicated SQL injections, basics of Cross-Site Scripting and more Client Side Resource Manipulation 3|4| Cross-Site Scripting attack
+4|5| Network traffic analysis and a security experiment

 ## Particularly in tasks 1 and 2: